LizzyJiweiWang/spark_streaming_study/README.md

   "run YourTwitterConsumerKey YourTwitterConsumerSecret YourTwitterAccessToken YourTwitterAccessTokenSecret  Apple"
 ```

-And you can change the "Apple" to any word you want.\n
+And you can change the "Apple" to any word you want.
 And you can get your twitter token in: https://apps.twitter.com/